cferdinandi/jellyfish/README.md

 ## Changelog
-* v2.1 (Feburary 25, 2014)
+* v2.1 - Feburary 25, 2014
 	* Fixed callbacks.
-* v2.0 (February 24, 2014)
+* v2.0 - February 24, 2014
 	* Better public/private method namespacing.
 	* Require `init()` call to run.
 	* New API exposes additional methods for use in your own scripts.
 	* Better documentation.
-* v1.1 (Feburary 19, 2014)
+* v1.1 - Feburary 19, 2014
 	* Added an option to start loading images before they enter the viewport.
-* v1.0 (February 19, 2014)
+* v1.0 - February 19, 2014
 	* Initial release.